-The superior constrictor muscle of the pharynx (see Pharynx) originates from the posteromedial border of the pterygoid plate to the apex of the hamulus as well as from the pterygomandibular fascia.
-The superior fibers attach to the pharyngeal tubercle of the basilar part of the occiput of the skull by way of the pharyngeal raphe.
+The superior constrictor muscle of the pharynx originates from the pterygoid hamulus, the pterygomandibular raphe, as well as the posterior end of mylohyoid line of mandible.
+The superior fibers attach to the pharyngeal tubercle of the basilar part of the occiput of the skull, by way of the pharyngeal raphe.
 The inferior fibers blend with the middle constrictors to the level of the vocal folds.

-The bilateral muscles of the soft palate (see Soft Palate) that aid in the closure of the nasopharyngeal isthmus are:
+The bilateral muscles of the soft palate that aid in the closure of the nasopharyngeal isthmus are:

 - The palatoglossus muscle originates from the inferior surface of the palatine aponeurosis and inserts by interdigitating with styloglossus.

 - The anterior head of palatopharyngeus originates from the posterior part of the hard palate as well as the anterosuperior surface of the palatine aponeurosis; while the posterior head arises from the posterosuperior aspect of the palatine aponeurosis.
 They each insert in the posterior and anterior borders of the thyroid lamina, respectively.